-A note on on the format of external palettes; Palette files are expected to contain 64 8-bit RGB triplets (each in that order; red comes first in the triplet in the file, then green, then blue).
+A note on on the format of external palettes; Palette files are expected to contain 64 or 512 8-bit RGB triplets (each in that order; red comes first in the triplet in the file, then green, then blue).
 Each 8-bit value represents brightness for that particular color.
 0 is minimum, 255 is maximum.

 Palettes can be set on a per-game basis.
 To do this, put a palette file in the same directory the game is in, and add the extension "pal".
 Examples:

 With so many ways to choose a palette, figuring out which one will be active may be difficult.
 Here's a list of what palettes will be used, in order from highest priority to least priority(if a condition doesn't exist for a higher priority palette, the emulator will continue down its list of palettes).

 * NTSC Color Emulation(only for NTSC NES games).